rytsikau/ee.Yrewind/README.md

     -pathsave='D:\path\to\saved\streams\'

 Specifies an alternate path for saving streams.
-If this parameter is absent, the program will save the streams to the directory where the bat file is located (or from which the command line is launched)
+If this parameter is absent, the program will save the streams to the directory where the batch file is located (or from which the command line is launched)